NeoSchema Reference Guide

 Return the internal database ID and the auto-incremented unique ID ("scheme ID") assigned to the new Class.

-Each Property node is also assigned a unique "scheme ID";
+Each Property node is also assigned a unique "schema ID";

 the "HAS_PROPERTY" relationships are assigned an auto-increment index,